nathanielnorth/apexapp/_pages/about.md

 - Add a Contact to be matched to an appointment from within the appointment
 - Add custom data tags so commonly used information doesn't need to be repeatedly added to templates

-Comments and suggestions are welcome but please remember I'm a single developer not a corporation and all received emails run through a kindness filter.
-If the email is unkind, it gets deleted.
+Comments and suggestions are welcome but please remember I'm a single developer not a company.
+All received emails run through a kindness filter, if the email is unkind, it gets deleted.

 I hope you find Apex usefull too!